thegreystone/problematic-microservices/README.md

 Please see the tracing.properties file for more information.

+## The JFR Tracer
+Note that all of the tracers will use the delegating [JFR Tracer](https://github.com/thegreystone/jfr-tracer), making it easy to correlate span IDs with information from the JDK Flight Recorder.
+Simply dump the flight recorder to get detailed information about what is really going on.

 # Running in Eclipse
 To run the Microservices from within Eclipse, simply import the top project as a Maven project.